 It can also be smaller and neater than a normal full denture, because it doesn't need all the acrylic over the gum areas to help keep it in place.
 The telescope crowns hold it in place firmly.

 Here are some photos of an old telescope denture that I saw recently;

 In this group, there are several possibilities;

-First, get 5 or 6 dental mini implants fitted, supporting a denture that you can take out to clean. ie. it's removable.
+First option, get 5 or 6 dental mini implants fitted, supporting a denture that you can take out to clean. ie. it's removable.

-Second, get 2 to 4 normal-sized dental implants, supporting a denture that is also removable - you can take it out at home for cleaning.
+Second option, get 2 to 4 normal-sized dental implants, supporting a denture that is also removable - you can take it out at home for cleaning.

-Thirdly, get 4 to 6 normal-sized implants carrying a "fixed" denture, (sometimes called a "beam bridge).
+Third option, get 4 to 6 normal-sized implants carrying a "fixed" denture, (sometimes called a "beam bridge).
 You can't take this out at home.
 You have to go along to your dentist every 12 months or so to have it unscrewed from the implants and professionally cleaned and re-fitted.